 Supply the data for each cell, including the Order No, Names, Price & Quality.

-Figure 1: Excel showing the values entered for each row.
+Figure 1: Excel shows the values entered for each row.

 Now, let’s use this formula “= LOOKUP (10251, A1:A6, B1:B6)”.
 The Lookup entire row function returns all the results for each selected cell.